Vandanov/SignalProcessing-Course/FourierApproximation/README.md

 Then we reflect the odd one and see how the picture has changed.
 For different k, and explore it.
 Then modified by substract linear part and expore result.

-After that let's discover how the spectrum will changed, dut to linear modification (*Hint:* in no way)
+After that let's discover how the spectrum will changed, due to linear modification (*Hint:* in no way)
 ### Result:
 ![Example](example_new.png)